 - Nonstick cooking oil spray, olive oil or butter, or a combination

 You will also need: Bowl, fork or whisk, medium nonstick skillet

 This recipe makes 2 servings, 2 eggs each (4 total), in a medium-sized nonstick skillet.
 In my experience 4 eggs tends to be the easiest to deal with in a standard medium-sized skillet and scrambles the most evenly.
 For a small skillet, try 2 eggs at a time.
 If you have a very large skillet (over 11"), try 6 at a time.
 Always use a skillet with a nonstick coating or a well-seasoned cast iron pan for best results.

 Let's talk for a moment about egg quality.
 You can scramble any eggs and come out with a decent scramble, but if you want to take things to another level, make sure the chickens that laid your eggs were pasture-raised and given plenty of room to roam and forage.
 This leads to larger, tastier eggs with bright yellow, more nutritious yolks.
-Try checking out your local farmer's market, health food store or even a neighbor with chickens to see if you can score a deal on farm-fresh eggs from happy chickens.
+Try checking out your local farmer's market, health food store or even a neighbor with chickens to see if you can score a deal on farm-fresh eggs.

 If you plan on adding cheese to your eggs, make sure that the cheese is shredded/prepared and set aside so you can add to the skillet quickly.
 Place your skillet on the stovetop and turn on the heat to let it warm up.
 I leave the heat somewhere between medium low and medium, so it warms up but doesn't get too hot.